Last updated 01/17/19

 How do I explore partnership opportunities with Home-Cost?

 - Home-Cost Partners are more of a strategic relationship with mutual marketing objectives, featured placement and promotion on our respective websites and the goal of enhancing the customer experience of our respective websites.

 - Partners may or may not even result in an actual sales referral compensation structure to you or to us but will always result in a co-marketing synergy that benefits each others customers and our mutual websites.

 - If you are interested in becoming a Partner then please let us hear from you by using our Affiliate & Partner Contact Form.

-How is Home-Cost accurate enough for a money back guarantee?
+How is Home-Cost accurate enough for a limited money back guarantee?

 Home-Cost achieves its accuracy for estimating new single family home construction costs (not home additions or remodeling) through these key features:

 - Patented estimating engine;

 - Inclusion of all construction scope needed for a project such as site work, excavation, appliances, etc.,

 - Extensive cost database including over 40,000 unique locations throughout the continental US, Alaska, Hawaii and Canada;